marjaanah-stack/finance-board-pack-ai-automation/README.md

 # Finance Board Pack AI Automation

-An automation that turns monthly Google Sheets actuals into MD&A commentary (through OpenAI API), writes to Notion, and notifies Slack — triggered via Webhook.
+This is an automation that turns monthly Google Sheets actuals into MD&A commentary (through OpenAI API), writes to Notion, and notifies Slack — triggered via Webhook.

 ---